kpgomez/capital-finder/README.md

 ![name of capital example](/imgs/capital%20example.png)

-To see the capital one country and the name of the same or a differenty country, change both arguments in the address bar.
+To see the capital of one country and the name of the same or a different country, change both arguments in the address bar.

 https://capital-finder-kp-gomez.vercel.app/api/countries?country=japan&capital=taipei